alychinque/ChinquePortfolioWebsite/README.md

 ## User Requirements and Expectations
 #### Requirements:
+- One page website
 - Tool where interested people can easily find his skills.
+- A fixed Navbar.
 - A section with information about him.
 - Project page with my projects well displayed.
 - A photo wall with photos of my hobbies in it.
 - Contact page with a form.

+#### Expectations:
+- Section About with a brief text about Chinque
+- A progress bar with programming languages.
+- Menu compresses in small screens.
+- Projects linked to GitHub.
+- Icons takes the user to other pages(GitHub, LinkedIn).